awesome-foss-obtainyum/foss-guide/README.md

 >
 >**Step 4.** Think about what apps you use and need the most and check to see if there is a FOSS alternative or equivalent with [Droidify](https://f-droid.org/en/packages/com.looker.droidify/).
 If there is a FOSS App equivalent, this is how I began pioneering and exploring FOSS Apps, until finally coming to this time where most of the Apps I need are available in FOSS form.
 This is why this Github was created to Star the Apps I use and recommend the most so that it would be easy to import into Obtainium and to share with anyone who wishes to benefit from this same practice.
+- Note: Not all Apps -even if they are available on Github- will be easily available through Obtainium.
+The Apps that _are_ available however, are worth installing via Obtainium vs through other methods.
+The username to this github (awesome-foss-obtainyum) can be entered into the Import/Export section of Obtainium by using the "Import GitHub Starred Repos" to import some of my personal picks for some of the most essential and decently functional apps available via Obtainium.

 </details><details><summary>
 Further Considerations for the coming ages of exponential technological advancements.